What is MAP Monitoring? Benefits and Challenges

 - Input the prices of your products.

-- Shortlist the prices that are in violation of your MAP policy.
+- Shortlist the prices that are making pricing violations.

-Advanced software can also track pricing trends and support online price management.
-It provides a big-picture view of compliance with a defined minimum advertised price (MAP).
+Advanced monitoring platforms can also track pricing trends and support online price management.
+It provides a big-picture view of compliance within a defined MAP range.

 Benefits of MAP Monitoring